 But, hey don't let me stop you.
 Remember to experiment and find what works best for you.
 Finding the right mindfulness meditation for migraine, your unique migraines, is part of the journey.

-My favorite thing to do is meditate.
-I can go anywhere in my mind or just rest my mind and go into my body.
-It’s so easy and I can do it almost anywhere any time to bring inner peace and calm.
+Learning to meditate means you can go anywhere in your mind or just rest your (busy, worried) mind and go into your body.
+It’s so easy to learn and you can do it almost anywhere any time to bring inner peace and calm.

-Like I already mentioned above I feel that a gentle mindfulness meditation for migraine works best.
+I feel that a gentle mindfulness meditation for migraine that helps you drift off to sleep or away from the pain works best.

 mindfulness meditations are about bringing attention to and being with